-Check out this heart warming story from an HSSA Director for 5 Reasons Why You’re the Lucky One When You Rescue A Pet, plus meet one shelter dog that is looking for a home in Tucson, Arizona!
+Check out this heart warming story from an HSSA Director on 5 Reasons Why You’re the Lucky One When You Rescue A Pet.
+Plus, meet one shelter dog that is looking for a home in Tucson, Arizona!

 Friends and family would say to me, “Molly is so lucky to have you”, but I know that I am the lucky one!
 Here are 5 reasons why adopters are the lucky ones when they rescue a shelter pet, plus pictures of some HSSA staff and volunteers enjoying life with their shelter pets!

 If you have a dog, you need to walk them regularly.
 And even the most docile of house cats need play as part of his or her daily activity.
 This means you get to move about, too!
 Thanks to your pet, you stay active and healthy.
 You can even take your dog camping!
 Research shows that pets help lower our stress levels, and can have positive impacts on our cognitive function, too!

 2. They Help You Make New Friends.

 All those trips to the dog park are bound to find you bumping into other dog owners (if you’re in Tucson, check out our Dog Park Tour).
 And because they are fellow dog owners, you know you already have something in common!
 Sharing stories about how you found your furry friend, what their quirks are, and helpful tips and hints (check out our Tips and Tricks section for info you can share) are bound to help you navigate small-talk and make real connections with other people.
 So, not only do you get a new best furry-friend; you also get some new friends of the human variety!

 3. They allow you to express your artistic side!